NoneGG/aredis/docs/source/benchmark.rst

 |100000           |   58.4715    |      60.9220   |        189.06       | 58.979 |
 +-----------------+--------------+----------------+---------------------+--------+

-**test result may change according to your computer performance and network (you may run the sheet yourself to determine which one is the most suitable for you)**
+**test results may differ depending on your workstation and network hardware (you may run the benchmark yourself to determine which one is the most suitable for you)**

-Advantage
+Advantages
-^^^^^^^^^
+^^^^^^^^^^

-1. aredis can be used howerver you install hiredis or not.
+1. hiredis is an optional dependency for aredis.
-2. aredis' API are mostly ported from redis-py, which is easy to use indeed and make it easy to port your code with asyncio
+2. API of aredis was mostly ported from redis-py, which is easy to use.
+It lets you easily port existing code to work with asyncio.
-3. according to my test, aredis is efficient enough (please run benchmarks/comparison.py to see which async redis client is suitable for you)
+3. aredis has a decent efficiency (please run benchmarks/comparison.py to see which async redis client is suitable for you).
-4. aredis can be run both with asyncio and uvloop, the latter can double the speed of your async code.
+4. uvloop evant loop is supported by aredis, it can double the speed of your async code.